alangston/langston-geomorph-website/content/publication/the-role-of-lateral-erosion-in-the-evolution-of-nondendritic-drainage-networks-to-dendricity-and-the-persistence-of-dynamic-networks/index.md

   - Department of Geography and Geospatial Sciences, Kansas State University
   - Department of Civil and Environmental Engineering, University of Illinois, Urbana-Champagne
-publication: "*Proceedings of the National Academy of Sciences*(118)"
+publication: "*Proceedings of the National Academy of Sciences*"
-summary: ""
+summary: (2021) *Proceedings of the National Academy of Sciences*
 url_dataset: ""
 url_project: ""
 publication_short: ""